Rizzooo/test-cli/README.md

 Read me - Test 1
 # Test::Cli

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/test/cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to NatParks!
+Here you'll be able to choose from the short list of available states, and dive into them to explore some of the most popular Landmarks/National Parks in that state!

 ## Installation